TimeBandit/guides/refacoring-ui.md

 You will end up with better results if you start with too much white space and remove it.
 It's can be fine to have dense UI's for things like dashboards, but make it a deliberate choice.

-# Establishing a sizing system
+## Establishing a sizing system

-Instead of fussing over pixel values, make a system where no two values are less that 25% away from each other.
+Instead of fussing over pixel values, make a sizing system where no two values are less that 25% away from each other.
 And multiples of a base value.
 An exponential scale works well where lower values are bunched together.
 A good set are 4, 8, 12, 16, 24, 32, 48, 64, 96, 128, 192, 256, 384, 512, 640, 768

 # Filling the screen

+#

 You don't have to do this.
 Give each elements the amount of space it needs, no more.
 Dont brek thing only to make them the same width.